-This chapter should be read in conjunction with Derby City and Derbyshire Thresholds Document, and, where a Section 47 enquiry is carried out, it should also be read in conjunction with the Derby City and Derbyshire Safeguarding Children Board Procedures, Child Protection Section 47 Enquiries Procedure.
+This chapter should be read in conjunction with Derby and Derbyshire Safeguarding Children Partnership Thresholds Document, and, where a Section 47 enquiry is carried out, it should also be read in conjunction with the Derby and Derbyshire Safeguarding Children Partnership Procedures, Child Protection Section 47 Enquiries Procedure.

 See the Documents Library for tools used for conducting assessments.